Ganesh-P03/CO-Project/README.md

 ### Note

 > We developed a desktop application using wxWidgets ( initial release -further changes are made in subsequent phases )
 > While developing we had succesfully made :

-1)UI (which can currently be runned on windows- for other OS , solution is given below )
+1) GUI (which can currently be runned on windows- for other OS , solution is given below )

-2)Stimulator which can parse the RISC-V code
+2) Stimulator which can parse the RISC-V code

 ### Problems Faced

-- We are unable to use stimulator built upon standard library with GUI made with wxWidgets , so we are trying for another solution
+- We are unable to use stimulator built upon standard library with GUI made with wxWidgets , so we are trying for another solution or we can say we made both but not able to fuse them !
 - We had problems with integration of this with Other OS ( especially Mac ) , very soon we will solve this issue , until then we can assure it works on all window version's  but on other OS  is doubt because we lack other OS to check it out

 ### Getting started

-Download the zip file (or) fork this repository and use `git clone` to clone it on your local desktop
+>Download the zip file (or) fork this repository and use `git clone` to clone it on your local desktop

-#### UI :

 > Go to release folder and click on wxBits.exe file ( remember only for window's )(Installer  Link is also available )
 > If there is a prompt from Windows security click on runanyway
 > Here you  go-wxBitsapp running!!

-#### On Error's :
+### On Error's

 > If in anycase , .exe files is not supported in your OS, then click on (.sln) file and build solution in release mode (if wxWidgets installed in your system )

-### Stimulator :
+### Stimulator

 > Open Stimulator Folder
 > Open input.txt file copy and paste any of the samplecode or bubblesort or type any Risc-V code
 > Open the stimulator.cpp file in vsCode or any editor and run it
 > You can see a new file in the same stimulator folder named output.txt will be created
 > **output**.txt files contains the result of execution

 ### Implementation